 Effective marketing strategies for small business

-This is quite burdensome for small businesses that simply don’t have the people and resources to invest in marketing, especially when they’re worried about keeping the doors open.
+This is quite burdensome for small businesses that simply don’t have the people and resources to invest in marketing.
 Yet, that doesn’t mean business owners shouldn’t have the same access to support and tools that large companies do to achieve their marketing goals.
-In fact, there are free and cost-effective strategies they can implement now.
+In fact, there are free and cost-effective strategies you can implement now.

 Essential Marketing Practice #1

 Don’t give customers a reason to choose a competitor.